datakurre/collective.zamqpdemo/README.rst

 and only then your Plone::

     $ bin/instance fg

-RabbitMQ is initialized automatically for the demos using ``./etc/rabbit.config`` found within the buildout.

 You can follow the rabbit with login username *amqpdemo* and password *amqpdemo* at::